Utah Administrative Code

 (2) Free and Reduced Price Lunch Enrollment Survey - as of October 31 for current year.

-(2) Bus Driver Credentials Report - for current year - Business Services.
+P. December 15 - Bus Driver Credentials Report - for current year.

-M. December 15 - UTREx - update as of December 1 for current year - effective on July 1, 2011.
+M. December 15 - UTREx - revised update as of December 1 for current year if significant errors are identified by the USOE or the LEA.

-A. Deadlines that fall on a weekend or state holiday in a given year shall be moved to the date of the first workday after the date specified in Section 3 for that year.
+A. Deadlines in R277-484 that fall on a weekend or state holiday in a given year shall be moved to the first workday after the date specified for that year.

-B. An LEA may seek an extension of a deadline to ensure continuation of funding and provide more accurate input to allocation formulas by submitting a written request to the USOE.
-The request shall be received by the USOE State Director of School Finance and Statistics at least 24 hours before the specified deadline in Section 3 and include:
+B. An LEA may seek an extension of a deadline to ensure continuation of funding and provide more accurate information to allocation formulas by submitting a written request to the USOE.
+The request shall be received by the USOE Director of School Finance at least 24 hours before the specified deadline in Section 3 and include:

-(2) The signatures of the LEA business administrator and the district superintendent or charter school director; and
+(2) The signatures of the LEA business administrator and LEA superintendent/director; and

 (3) The date by which the LEA shall submit the report.

-C. In processing the request for the extension, the USOE State Director of School Finance and Statistics shall:
+C. In processing the request for the extension, the USOE Director of School Finance shall:

-(1) Take into consideration the pattern of LEA compliance with reporting deadlines and the urgency of the use which depends on the data to be submitted, consult with other USOE staff who have knowledge relevant to the situation of the LEA; and either
+(1) Take into consideration the pattern of LEA compliance with reporting deadlines and the urgency of the need for the data to be submitted; and either

 (2) Approve the request and allow the MSP fund transfer process to continue; or

-(3) Recommend denial of the request and forward it the USOE Associate Superintendent for Business Services for a final decision on whether to stop the MSP fund transfer process.
+(3) Recommend denial of the request and forward it to the USOE Associate Superintendent for Business and Operations for a final decision on whether or not to stop the MSP fund transfer process.

 E. Extensions shall apply only to the report(s) and date(s) specified in the request.